rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 _time:5m | count() logs_total, count_uniq(_stream) streams_total
 ```

 It is allowed omitting the result name.
-In this case the result name equals to the string representation of the used [stats function](https://docs.victoriametrics.com/victorialogs/logsql/#stats-pipe-functions).
+In this case the result name equals the string representation of the used [stats function](https://docs.victoriametrics.com/victorialogs/logsql/#stats-pipe-functions).
 For example, the following query returns the same stats as the previous one, but gives `count()` and `count_uniq(_stream)` names for the returned fields:

 ```logsql